nanocosmos/documentation-net/docs/dashboard/stream_overview.md

 - **Last Updated**: Timestamp of the most recent update or modification to the stream.
 - **Tags**: Assigned tags or labels for categorizing and identifying streams.

-At the bottom of this page, you can find the pagination, where you can decide how much streams (25, 50, 100, 150) you want to see at once.
+At the bottom of this page, you can find the pagination, where you can decide how many streams (25, 50, 100, 150) you want to per page.

 ![Screenshot: Stream list](../assets/dashboard/streams.png)
 *Screenshot: Stream list*